-CAMPUS SECURITY AUTHORITIES: Because official responsibilities and job titles vary significantly on campus, a list of specific titles of individuals or organizations who are campus security authorities (CSA) is not provided in RWU policy.
-To determine specifically which individuals or organizations are CSAs, RWU, in accordance with the Jeanne Clery Act, considers the function of the individual or office.
-CSAs include Officials (i.e. not support staff) whose functions involve relationships with students.
+CAMPUS SECURITY AUTHORITIES:

+Because official responsibilities and job titles vary significantly on campus, a list of specific titles of individuals or organizations who are Campus Security Authorities (CSA) is not provided in the RWU policy.
+To determine specifically which individuals or organizations are CSAs, RWU, in accordance with the Clery Act, considers the function of the individual or office.
+CSAs include officials (i.e., not support staff) whose functions involve relationships with students.
 If someone has significant responsibility for student and campus activities, then they are a CSA.

-The Following are defined by the Jeanne Clery Act as Campus Security Authorities:
+The following are defined by the Clery Act as Campus Security Authorities:

 - Department of Public Safety - Individuals with Campus Security Responsibility Any individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department, such as an individual who is responsible for monitoring entrance into institutional property.
-Examples of this category are: parking enforcement staff, event security staff and patrol staff. - Individuals Designated by the Campus Any individual or organization specified in an institution's statement of campus security policy as one to which students and employees should report criminal offenses.
-Examples include: President, Provost, Director of Human Resources, Vice President of Student Life, DPS and the Department of Residence Life and Housing. - Officials with Significant Responsibility for Student and Campus Activities An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus conduct proceedings.
-Examples of this category are: Department of Student Conduct and Conflict Resolution, Department of Residence Life and Housing Staff, Officials who oversee student extracurricular activities, Director of Athletics, Team Coaches, Faculty Advisors to student groups and Department of Student Programs and Leadership staff.
+Examples of this category include parking enforcement staff, event security staff, and patrol staff. - Individuals Designated by the Campus Any individual or organization specified in an institution's statement of campus security policy as one to which students and employees should report criminal offenses.
+Examples of this category include the President, Provost, Director of Human Resources, Vice President for Student Life, Department of Public Safety, and Department of Residence Life and Housing. - Officials with Significant Responsibility for Student and Campus Activities An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus conduct proceedings.
+Examples of this category include the Department of Student Conduct and Conflict Resolution, Department of Residence Life and Housing staff, officials who oversee student extracurricular activities, Director of Athletics, team coaches, faculty advisors to student groups, and Department of Student Programs, Leadership, and Orientation staff.

-It is important to note that to protect the victim and the University community from imminent harm, information received from a complainant by the DPS or any other CSA regarding Title IX related incidents will be forwarded to the Title IX Coordinator or their designee along with the identity of the victim and/or offender if known.
-If a student has reported an incident to an Official With Authority (OWA), but wishes to maintain confidentiality or requests that no investigation into a particular incident be conducted or disciplinary action taken, then RWU will weigh this request against its obligation to provide a safe environment for all students.
+It is important to note that to protect the victim and the University community from imminent harm, information received from a complainant by the DPS or any other CSA regarding Title IX related incidents will be forwarded to the Title IX Coordinator or their designee along with the identity of the victim and/or offender, if known.
+If a student has reported an incident to an Official with Authority (OWA), but wishes to maintain confidentiality or requests that no investigation into a particular incident is conducted or disciplinary action is taken, then RWU will weigh this request against its obligation to provide a safe environment for all students.
 A student should be aware that if RWU decides to honor a request for confidentiality, RWU's ability to meaningfully investigate the incident and pursue disciplinary action against the alleged offender will be limited.
-In addition, when deemed necessary to protect the interests of the community, RWU may not be able to honor a student's request for confidentiality made to an Official With Authority.
+In addition, when deemed necessary to protect the interests of the community, RWU may not be able to honor a student's request for confidentiality made to an Official with Authority.
 Non-personally identifiable statistics from confidential reports are included in the University's Annual Security Report.